siqirua/tp/docs/UserGuide.md

 ### Sorting students scores: `sortStuScore`

-Sorts students score by the given criteria.
+Sorts students score by the given criteria and display its associated students in order.

-Format: `sortStuScore [o/SORTING_ORDER] [r/REVERSE]`
+Format: `sortStuScore [c/COMP_NAME] [r/REVERSE]`

-* The sorting order keyword must be one of the acceptable description given below: <br>
-  "n", "name", "s", "studentId", "studentID", "e", "email", "g", "tutorial", "tut", "tutGroup""ts", "totalScore", "score", "totalscore".
 * The reverse keyword must be one of the acceptable description given below: <br>
   "decreasing", "0", "false", "f" (These 4 keywords have the same effect), "increasing", "1", "true", "t" (These 4 keywords have the same effect).
-* It is allowed to omit sorting order and reverse.
-In this case, the default sorting order is by total score while the default reverse is false (i.e. increasing).
+* It is allowed to omit reverse.
+In this case, the default reverse is false (i.e. increasing).
 * This command will only sort the currently displayed students.
 If you want to sort all students, please use `listAll` command in advance.

 Examples:
-* `sortStuScore o/score r/true` returns the sorted students whose names are in descending alphabetical order.
+* `sortStuScore c/Midterm r/true` returns the sorted students whose midterm scores are in descending order.

 ### Auto grading all the students: `autoGrade`